 Zoe was in a tight position and not only because she was being overwhelmed by their energies but because this new shadow was the worst of them all.
-It was so intense and so playful in a way; it reached her, like a wave of suffocating darkness and then retreated in order to let her calm down before repeating that over and over.
+It was so intense and so playful in the way it reached her, like a wave of suffocating darkness, and then retreated in order to let her calm down before repeating that over and over.
 Once he stepped into the dim light of this cave they were in, she got the chills.

 “I am the Loved One.
 Without me, you are nothing but ash.”
 Lucifer told Asmodeus coldly before his eyes moved on her.

 Zoe couldn’t move a finger under his gaze, which Beelzebub did not enjoy watching from the side.
-She could be witty with Asmodeus, say everything without having second thoughts and yet once Lucifer came in the picture, she could hardly say a word.
+She could be witty with Asmodeus, say everything without having second thoughts, and yet once Lucifer came into the picture, she could hardly say a word.

 Asmodeus glared at the higher prince but didn’t say anything else and Zoe was surprised to see him take a step back.

 “Whatever,” Asmodeus muttered.